hanqe8/stratis-healthcare-op-dashboard/README.md

 ## Current limitations

 - Synthetic data only.
-- No PHI or real patient data support.
+- No patient health information or real patient data support.
 - No backend storage.
 - No authentication.
 - No real EHR integration.